The 30-30 Winchester – Still Going Strong A Century Later

 Big Game Hunting Adventures is a veteran owned and operated business catering to the discerning big game hunter.
 We offer unforgettable hunting for a wide variety of big game in the South African bushveld, the iconic mountains on New Zealand’s South Island, the Cassiar Mountains of northern British Columbia, and the foothills of the Rocky Mountains in Alberta.

-If you have a 30-30 Winchester and a hankering to hunt black bear or whitetail deer with it, then you should check out my other site, BigGameHuntingAdventures.com.
-We offer some great bear and deer hunts up in Alberta that are an excellent opportunity to take a really nice black bear or a big trophy buck.
+If you have a 30-30 Winchester and a hankering to hunt black bear with it, then you should check out my other site, BigGameHuntingAdventures.com.
+We offer some great bear hunts up in Alberta that are an excellent opportunity to take a really nice black bear.
 These hunts also take place in terrain perfectly suited for the old 30-30.
 So, head over to BigGameHuntingAdventures.com to learn a little bit more about those hunts.
 Mention that you found about Big Game Hunting Adventures through The Big Game Hunting Podcast for a special bonus.